Everything you Want To Know and How to Make a Slimline Card.

 How much postage is required for a Slimline Card?

 Great news here.
 That slimline envelope is the same as the standard A2 sized envelope for postage.
 You know me, I HATE to pay extra postage.
 So, unless you loaded up your card with heavy or thick embellishments, a regular stamp will do just fine.

 What Envelopes do you Need for a Slimline Card?

 You can knock the dust off that box of legal sized envelopes in your closet the #10’s, and you are good.
 HOWEVER – you spent all that time making the perfect card for that special someone, maybe you want to step it up a notch.
 Simon Says Stamp and Picket Fence Studios are just a couple of the stamp companies that have come out with beautiful colored envelopes for slimline cards.
 You can also get Slimline Envelope Dies to make your own from pattern paper or light cardstock.

 Where can I get dies, stamps and other cardmaking supplies to make slimline cards?

-Almost all the stamping companies have come out with a line of Slimline dies, stamps and accessories.
+As a result of this Slimline Cardmaking frenzy, almost all the stamping companies have come out with a line of Slimline dies, stamps and accessories.
 I’m listing some of my favorites here: